solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 [TPC-H] but there are many more [types of tests] that can be run against the MySQL environment to test against specific workloads and patterns.

+## Instrumenting vital server resources

+The [MySQL Performance Schema] provides a way to inspect internal server execution events at runtime.

+TODO: Tim finish.

+> ![Warning] **Warning**: The Performance Schema avoids using mutexes to
+> collect or produce data, so there are no guarantees of consistency and
+> results can sometimes be incorrect.
+Event values in performance_schema
+> tables are nondeterministic and nonrepeatable.

 ## Server Parameters

 MySQL server parameters allow database architects and developers to optimize the MySQL engine for their specific application workloads.
-Azure Database for MySQL exposes a small subset of the overall parameters.
+One of the advantages of Flexible Server is the large number of server parameters exposed by the service.
+Some important exposed parameters are listed below, but storage and compute tiers affect the possible parameter values.
+Consult the [Microsoft documentation][71] for more information.

 Some parameters that cannot be configured at the server level can be configured at the connection level.
 Moreover, *dynamic* parameters can be changed without restarting the server, while modifying *static* parameters warrants a restart.

-One of the advantages of Flexible Server is its versatility over single server instances.
-Some important exposed parameters are listed below, and the instance's storage and compute tiers affect the possible parameter values.
-Consult the [Microsoft documentation][74] for more information.

 -   [log_bin_trust_function_creators] is enabled by default and indicates whether users can create triggers